okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/app-provisioning-connection/main/index.md

 Okta supports a two-legged OAuth 2.0 flow provisioning connection only for the Okta Org2Org app (`org2org`) in a multi-tenant deployment.
 See [Secure API connections between orgs with OAuth 2.0](/docs/guides/secure-oauth-between-orgs/main/) for enabling and configuring the Org2Org provisioning connection.

-A three-legged OAuth 2.0 flow is used to set up the provisioning connection where you need the resource owner's consent to grant access to the third-party app for provisioning.
+A three-legged OAuth 2.0 flow is used to set up the provisioning connection where you need the resource owner's consent to grant access to the third-party app.
 The following app integrations support the OAuth 2.0 flow with granted consent:

 * Google Workspace (`google`)